toniebox-reverse-engineering/teddycloud/README.md

 ### Flash the replacement CA
 #### CC3200
 It is recommended to flash the replacement CA to /cert/c2.der and use the hackiebox-ng bootloader with the altCA patch.
 This will allow you to switch between the original and your replacement certificate.
+If you have installed the HackieboxNG Bootloader and the Hackiebox CFW you may upload the certificate via the webinterface of the CFW.
 ```
 python cc.py -p COM3 write_file certs/server/ca.der /cert/c2.der
 ```